-Clayton Early Learning, led by its Board of Trustees, articulates a three-year strategic plan that informs organizational goals and objectives and activities.
+Clayton Early Learning, led by its Board of Trustees, are in the process of articulating a new strategic plan that informs organizational goals and objectives and activities.
 The strategic plan informs the Head Start program operational plan, including the setting of program goals and annual objectives.
 Data sources include the community assessment, self-assessment, staff and family feedback, and outcome reports.
 Cross-departmental teams implement the plan.
-No additions, deletions or revisions were made to Program Goals since last year's baseline application.
+No additions, deletions or revisions were made to Program Goals since baseline application.